 ... in order to live this way—free to create, free to explore—you must possess a fierce sense of personal entitlement ... you will never be able to create anything interesting out of your life if you don't believe that you're entitled to at least try ... the arrogance of belonging ... is an absolutely vital privilege to cultivate if you wish to interact more vividly with life.

 ...
-I absolutely do believe that our artistic instincts have divine and magical original, but that doesn't mean we have to take it all so seriously, because—in the final analysis—I still pervious that human artistic expression is blessedly, refreshingly nonessential.
+I absolutely do believe that our artistic instincts have divine and magical origins, but that doesn't mean we have to take it all so seriously, because—in the final analysis—I still perceive that human artistic expression is blessedly, refreshingly nonessential.
 That's exactly why I love it so much.